We aim to:

 Religion and philosophy further up the school

-At A-level, the department offers religious studies, which again follows the OCR philosophy and ethics option, as well as philosophy which is taught as a distinct subject.
-Both courses allow pupils to consider a wide range of philosophical and ethical topics, ranging from war and euthanasia to the nature of the world around us.
+At A-level, the department offers Religious Studies as well as Philosophy which is taught as a distinct subject.
+Both courses allow pupils to consider a wide range of philosophical and ethical topics, ranging from war and euthanasia to the nature of the world around us and our place in it.